VICTORIA PEAK (THE PEAK)

 Inside the Peak Galleria

 The Peak Galleria is fronted by a piazza for which a refurbishment programme was completed in mid-2008 as part of the Peak Improvement Scheme set up by the tourism commission.
-The piazza has outdoor café tables, seats, fountain and Victorian style architecture and is home to the Peak Visitor Information Centre housed in an old Peak Tram (see below) and is the venue for exhibitions and other events particularly at weekends.
-Peak Galleria website;
+The piazza has outdoor café tables, seats, fountain and Victorian style architecture and is home to Hong Kong Tourism Board's Peak Visitor Information Centre housed in an old Peak Tram (see below) and is the venue for exhibitions and other events particularly at weekends.

 Hong Kong Tourism Board opened the Peak Visitor Centre in April 2008.
 The centre is housed in a heritage Peak Tram cabin which was is service between 1959 and 1989 and is installed under a Victorian canopy.
 The centre is open daily from 9am to 9pm and provides a full range of visitor information services.